gravitational/teleport/rfd/0096-securing-docker-images.md

 means we have very little padding if an unexpected dependency finds its way into Teleport.

-We want to stoip ourselves shipping garbage to our customers if at all possible.
+We want to stop ourselves shipping garbage to our customers if at all possible.

 ### Image signing